rescript-association/reanalyze/README.md

 ### DCE reports

-The dead code analysis reports on dead values and dead types.
+The dead code analysis reports on globally dead values, redundant optional arguments, dead modules, dead types (records and variants).

 A value `x` is dead if it is never used, or if it is used by a value which itself is dead (transitivity).
 At the top level, function calls such as `Js.log(x)`, or other expressions that might cause side effects, keep value `x` live.

+An optional argument `~argName` to a function is redundant if all the calls to the function supply the argument, or if no call does.

+A module is considered dead if all the elements defined it in are dead.

 The type analysis repots on variant cases, and record labels.